Dere Street: Modern route

 The modern route omits the now-lost road south of York but continues farther north along Roman roads either omitted by the compiler of the Antonine Itineraries or constructed after his time.

 The route begins at York and crosses the River Ure near Aldborough close to Boroughbridge.
 It crosses the Swale near Catterick.
 (The ruins of Cataractonium lie just north of Catterick at Scotch Corner.)
 The A66 road preserves the route of the Roman-era Watling Street, branching off here to cross Stainmore to Penrith and Carlisle at the western end of Hadrian's Wall.

 Dere Street crossed the River Tees over a stone arch bridge near the present-day Piercebridge Roman Fort ruins.
 Such bridges were rare in Roman Britain except for here in the far north.
 The original bridge was replaced by one on a different alignment.
 There is evidence of other minor realignments of Dere Street over the Roman period.

 The next river crossing occurred over the Wear near present-day Bishop Auckland.
 At this point, the fort Vinovia guarded a branch road that turned off to the right heading for Durham, Chester-le-Street, and Newcastle.
 There, the Pons Aelius crossed the River Tyne.

 Dere Street, meanwhile, travels onward past Lanchester and Ebchester, the sites of the former forts of Longovicium and Vindomora.
 At Coria (modern Corbridge), it met the Stanegate road which runs parallel to Hadrian's Wall.
 Stanegate and Dere Street were originally the same width (roughly 7.7 m) but the depth of metalling on Stanegate—72 cm against Dere Street's 30 cm—argues for a greater frequency of resurfacing and for greater or heavier traffic.
 Crossing at Corbridge, the route passed through Portgate on the Wall and passed into lands only tenuously claimed by Rome.

 The route passes north into Redesdale and thence into the Cheviot Hills, where there are the remains of marching forts at Fourlaws, West Woodburn (Habitancum), Rochester (Bremenium), and at Chew Green.
 Brementium was the last stop listed for Antonine Itinerary, but the Roman road's remains now lead further, past the present Anglo-Scottish border at Carter Fell near the present A68 road.
 Nearby, there are the remains of a camp at Pennymuir.
 Further on, well-preserved sections of the road form part of St Cuthbert's Way to Trimontium near Melrose.
 There, the route crosses the Tweed and follows the Leader Water to the foot of the Lammermuirs, where there is evidence of Roman forts near Oxton.
+The exact route of Dere Street through Lauderdale was investigated by the art historian Bendor Grosvenor and his wife Ishbel during the COVID-19 pandemic of 2020-21.

 Another well-preserved section rises through the Lammermuirs over Soutra Hill and on to Edinburgh, where Din Eidyn was a stronghold for the British Votadini tribe.
 Nearby, the Romans held garrisons at Cramond and Inveresk at the eastern end of the Antonine Wall.